The SCOTUS Appointment Is More Than A Nominee, It Represents The Direction of America

 With the gravity of this nomination, the League of Women Voters continues to believe that any Supreme Court nominee must share their views on these fundamental issues.
-We bring 4 questions for the nominee:
+We bring four questions for the nominee:

 -

-Is voting rights enforcement a vital component of our representational democracy or can limitations be justified under our Constitution?
+Is voting rights enforcement a vital component of our representational democracy, or can limitations be justified under our Constitution?

 -

-What is the role of federal courts in ensuring the United States conducts a full-count of every person in the country every ten years?
+What is the role of federal courts in ensuring the United States conducts a full count of every person in the country every ten years?

 -